-DescriptionThe project would consist of a four- or five-level parking structure with all levels above-grade.
-A four level structure would be approximately 40 feet high to the top of the parapet wall; a five level structure would be approximately 50 feet high.
+DescriptionThe project would consist of a four or five-level parking structure with all levels above-grade.
+A four-level structure would be approximately 40-feet high.
+A five level structure would be approximately 50 feet high.
 The parking structure would provide approximately 700 to 900 parking spaces.

-The location of the parking structure would require the existing bus transit loop to be relocated to the south side of the proposed parking structure.
-The map provides a conceptual site plan for the project and an illustration of the internal parking structure circulation
+The parking structure would require the existing bus transit loop to be relocated to the south side of the proposed parking structure.
+The map provides a conceptual site plan for the project and an illustration of the internal parking structure circulation.

 Bioswales would be located around the parking structure to capture storm water runoff.
-Landscaping would include native and/or drought tolerant plants in accordance with VTA’s Sustainable Landscaping Policy.
+Landscaping would include native and/or drought tolerant plants.

-Improvements to the pedestrian tunnel walkway under SR 87, which connects the VTA parking lot on the west side of SR 87 to the Caltrain parking lot on the east side of SR 87, are not included in the project.
+Improvements to the pedestrian tunnel walkway under SR 87 are not included in the project.

 You can email Community.Outreach@vta.org directly with questions and comments.

 Project Fact Sheet